luciferes/poker/README.md

 ### kind(n, ranks) -> a tuple of int, list of rank

-Return rank if hand is n kind, false otherwise
+Return rank if hand is n kind, false otherwise.

 ###### **Example**
 ~~~~~~